 The OHSU Knight Cancer Institute is a leader in colorectal cancer care and research.
-We deliver today’s best available treatments while exploring innovations to develop the therapies of tomorrow.
-Highlights of our program include:
+We deliver the latest treatments available today while exploring innovations to develop the therapies of tomorrow.
+Highlights include:

-- A team-based approach, so you receive care from many experts.
+- A team-based approach, so you receive care from many experts working together.

-- Innovations, including access to clinical trials that test new treatments.
+- Innovations, including clinical trials to test new treatments.